Unusual things to do in London: hidden gems and quirky spots

 There are posters, books and memorabilia from the history of comedy, featuring present day comedians and past icons.

-If you’re a British comedy fan you’ll find some cool surprises there.
+If you’re a British comedy fan like me, you’ll find some cool surprises there.

 Tip: Go there on Monday nights to see comedians testing new materials and you might get to see some top names for a very small admission fee.